farlee2121/DevEssentialsBlog/content/posts/2022-01-07-Good-Dev-Environments.md

 - Best Practice
 - Integration
 - Deployment
+title: Qualities of a Good Dev Environment
 ---

-# Qualities of a Good Dev Environment

 I recently tried to explain when a developer should be cautious versus when they should freely experiment.
 This caused me to realize I never learned this lesson explicitly.
 It's an intuition I built over time and forgot I had to learn.
 I believe the answer aligns with what makes a good development environment.